 8. Setting Powder for All!

 My Prediction: Traditionally, loose setting powders came in white and maybe in yellow.
 However, with the push for inclusivity in beauty, brands have made a larger effort to offer products for darker complexions.
 As it pertains to setting powders, this will mean not only white and yellow but also deeper brown setting powders.

 Where Are They Now?: Setting powder has definitely gotten more inclusive and I’m here for it!
 Fenty Beauty, Juvia’s Place, NYX, and Beauty Bakerie have all released setting powders in a range of shades this year.

 9. Foundation: 40 is the New 20

 My Prediction: When Fenty Beauty’s first foundation launch featured 40 shades, the beauty game was changed forever.
 Sure, there were several brands with inclusive shade ranges before Fenty even existed, but often the darker shades in those brands would scarcely be available in stores and such inclusivity was certainly not the norm.
-Evidence by the Beauty Blender foundation fallout, consumers are no longer willing to tolerate foundation launches that aren’t shade inclusive.
+Evidenced by the Beauty Blender foundation fallout, consumers are no longer willing to tolerate foundation launches that aren’t shade inclusive.
 It seems 40-shade foundation lines are starting to become the expectation.

 Where Are They Now?: Thus far, 2019 has seen a mixed bag of foundation shade ranges.
 There have been some hiccups, but I’m happy to report that many brands have released foundation lines with a diverse offering of shades.
 Uoma Beauty and Juvia’s Place are two black-owned brands that really killed it with the shade ranges in their foundation lines this year.
 Pür shocked the beauty industry when it released 100 shades of its 2-in-1 foundation and concealer.